BirkanGokbag/Calculator-JS/README.md

 Alyssa Langhals: Created the numberClick, updateDisplay, and trigClick buttons.
 Contributed to the redesign of the object prototype and figured out object binding for the event listeners.
 Set up test outline and wrote tests for previously listed methods

 Birkan Gokbag: Created the javascript code for "n!","c","log" within the calculator.
-Added the background picture and the audio that is within the calculator, along with the shuffle button for all the music. [[Created the history bar next to the calculator]]
+Added the background picture and the audio that is within the calculator, along with the shuffle button for all the music.
+Created the history bar below the calculator along with its functionality.
+Did system and unit testing, edited the css of the calculator.

 Rajeev Ravi: Created memory functions.
 SetOperator function.
 Redesign of calculator object (twice).
 Design of calculator prototype.
 System testing, unit tests for memory functions.

 Michael Radey: Created the keypress function and the calculator.html file.
 Also edited the extra buttons consisting of logarithmetic, factorial, and x^y to work with the redesign using prototypes.
 Also did system and unit testing.